dapr/quickstarts/observability/README.md

 ## Prerequisites

-This sample builds on the [distributed calculator](../3.distributed-calculator/README.md) sample and requires Dapr to be installed on a Kubernetes cluster along with state store.
-It is suggested to go through the distributed calculator sample before this one, which sets you up ready for this sample.
+This quickstart builds on the [distributed calculator](../distributed-calculator/README.md) quickstart and requires Dapr to be installed on a Kubernetes cluster along with state store.
+It is suggested to go through the distributed calculator quickstart before this one.
 If you have not done this then:

-1. Clone this repo using `git clone [-b <dapr_version_tag>] https://github.com/dapr/samples.git` and go to the directory named */8.obervability*
+1. Clone this repo using `git clone [-b <dapr_version_tag>] https://github.com/dapr/quickstarts.git` and go to the directory named */8.obervability*
 2. [Install Dapr on Kubernetes](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md#installing-dapr-on-a-kubernetes-cluster).
 3. [Configure Redis](https://github.com/dapr/docs/tree/master/howto/configure-redis) as a state store for Dapr.

-> **Note**: See https://github.com/dapr/samples#supported-dapr-runtime-version for supported tags.
-Use `git clone https://github.com/dapr/samples.git` when using the edge version of dapr runtime.
+> **Note**: See https://github.com/dapr/quickstarts#supported-dapr-runtime-version for supported tags.
+Use `git clone https://github.com/dapr/quickstarts.git` when using the edge version of dapr runtime.
 ## Configure Dapr tracing in the cluster

 Review the Dapr configuration file *./deploy/appconfig.yaml* below: